drobotun/gostcrypto/docs/source/api/gosthmac/gosthmac.rst

 .. rubric:: **Arguments:**

 - **data** - the message for which want to calculate the authentication code.
 Repeated calls are equivalent to a single call with the concatenation of all the arguments: ``m.update(a)``; ``m.update(b)`` is equivalent to ``m.update(a+b)``.

+.. rubric:: **Exceptions:**

+- GOSTHMACError('invalid data value'): in case where the data is not byte object.

 *****